toolisticon/aptk/README.md

 - Elements : _ElementUtils_ provides support to navigate through the Element tree
 - Types : _TypeUtils_ provides support to cope with type in java compile time model
 - Messager : _MessagerUtils_ provides support to issue messages during compilation
 - Filer : _FilerUtils_ provides support to access or write java source or resource files

+There are some more helpful utility classes:

+- _AnnotationUtils_ : provides support for reading annotation attribute values
+- _AnnotationValueUtils_ : provides support for handling _AnnotationValue_;

 Example:
 ```java